hashicorp/terraform-website/content/source/docs/enterprise/workspaces/run-basics.html.md

 _Leaving this stage:_

-- When the apply finishes, TFE proceeds automatically to completion (**Applied** state).
+After applying, TFE proceeds automatically to completion.

+- If the apply succeeded, the run ends in the **Applied** state.
+- If the apply failed, the runs ends in the **Apply Errored** state.

 ### 5. Completion

-A run is considered completed if it finishes applying, if the plan or policy check fails, or if a user chooses not to continue it.
+A run is considered completed if it finishes applying, if any part of the run fails, if there's nothing to do, or if a user chooses not to continue.
 Once a run is completed, the next run in the queue can enter the plan stage.

 _States in this stage:_

-- **Applied:** TFE has finished applying.
+- **Applied:** TFE has successfully finished applying.
+- **No Changes:** `terraform plan`'s output already matches the current infrastructure state, so `terraform apply` doesn't need to do anything.
+- **Apply Errored:** The `terraform apply` command failed, possibly due to a missing or misconfigured provider or an illegal operation on a provider.
 - **Plan Errored:** The `terraform plan` command failed (usually requiring fixes to variables or code), or a hard-mandatory Sentinel policy failed.
 The run cannot be applied.
 - **Discarded:** A user chose not to continue this run.